Relationship Counselling in London & Online: A Deeper Exploration

 “Love is not something natural.
 Rather, it requires discipline, concentration, patience, faith, and the overcoming of narcissism.
 It is not a feeling, it is a practice.” – Erich Fromm, The Art of Loving

 At the heart of many human struggles lies one deep longing: to love and be loved, authentically.
 Yet this simple yearning often comes entangled with fear—of rejection, of abandonment, of intimacy itself.
-In my relationship counselling practice in London and online, we gently explore what gets in the way of connection—and how healing begins within.
+Offering a safe (and brave) space for relationship counselling in London and online, we gently explore what gets in the way of connection — and how healing begins within.
+It takes great courage to open up to about your innermost wants, pain or fears.
+This often involves overcoming deeply stored feelings of shame or guilt for past experiences of failure in love and intimacy.

 The Courage to Love: A Human and Spiritual Challenge

-Scott Peck, in The Road Less Travelled, asserts that true love is not about dependency or neediness—it’s about extending oneself for the purpose of nurturing another’s growth.
+Scott Peck, in The Road Less Travelled, asserts that true love is not about dependency or neediness — it’s about extending oneself for the purpose of nurturing another’s growth.
 This is no small task.
 As Peck writes, “Love is the will to extend oneself for the purpose of nurturing one’s own or another’s spiritual growth.”
 It takes courage and inner clarity to love in this way.
+And yet, it is important to question the narrative we tell ourselves about such ‘neediness’ or dependency.
+Healthy love brings attachment too, needfully so.
+Our needs may be healthy, and deserve a non-judgemental space in which to exist within us, to be felt and honoured.

-In our work together, we explore love not only as an emotion, but as an act of will and attention—a spiritual discipline as much as a human need.
+In our work together, we can explore love not only as an emotion, but as an act of will and attention — a spiritual discipline, a porcess of becoming, as much as a human need.

 What Keeps Us Stuck in Unhealthy Patterns?

 We often unconsciously repeat relational dynamics from early life, particularly shaped by our attachment styles.
-Whether you lean anxiously toward connection or instinctively avoid closeness, these patterns were once survival strategies.
+This we do in an unconscious attempt to heal our previous or primal wounding.
+Hence the well known adage of making the same mistakes and expecting different results.
+This is easily done – and we have all been through it.
+It can be deeply dissappointing, and is often devastating, to reach the same stages repeatedly.
+Whether you lean anxiously toward connection or instinctively avoid closeness, these patterns we find, were once survival strategies.
 But they can limit your experience of intimacy today.
-Awareness is the first step toward change.
+Awareness is the first step toward change, and therapy helps with this.

 Carl Jung said,